splanck/vc/docs/building.md

 This disables any NetBSD specific extensions.

 On Linux the compiler also searches `/usr/include/<multiarch>` for headers.
-The multiarch directory is determined at build time using `gcc -print-multiarch` (via `$(CC)` by default) and falls back to `x86_64-linux-gnu` when detection fails.
-The detected value is passed to the build as the `MULTIARCH` variable and may be overridden if needed:
+The multiarch directory is detected at runtime using `gcc -print-multiarch` (via the `gcc` in `PATH`).
+If detection fails the generic directory `x86_64-linux-gnu` is used.
+The detected value can be overridden at build time with the `MULTIARCH` variable if needed:

 ```sh
 make MULTIARCH=arm-linux-gnueabihf